michaellee/old-michaelsoolee.com/_posts/2014-10-01-beyond-codepen.md

 <p data-height="688" data-theme-id="0" data-slug-hash="sAHtF" data-default-tab="result" data-user="Hornebom" class='codepen'>See the Pen <a href='http://codepen.io/Hornebom/pen/sAHtF/'>Catch Me!</a> by Hornebom (<a href='http://codepen.io/Hornebom'>@Hornebom</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

 My interactions with Hornebom have always been via Codepen, Twitter or email.
 All those mediums are great but I only got bits and pieces of who Hornebom really was.
-Our interactions were at times greatly fragmented because Hornebom is in the future &mdash; he's in Germany, which is 6 hours ahead of me, I'm in the US on the east coast &mdash; so there would be a delay in our communication.
+Our interactions were at times fragmented because Hornebom is in the future &mdash; he's in Germany, which is 6 hours ahead of me, I'm in the US on the east coast &mdash; so there would be a delay in our communication.

 Then earlier this year, my family and I decided to take a trip to Germany to visit family in September.
 Coincidentally, Hornebom lives in the city, where my wife attended University and that was one of the stops on our trip.
 So I reached out to Hornebom and asked to meet up in person.